SilviaS152002/ArticulatedCarFramework/README.md

 For users: Go to [Releases](https://github.com/SilviaS152002/ArticulatedCarFramework/releases), and also download [this file for articulated hoppers](https://github.com/SilviaS152002/ArticulatedCarFramework/blob/main/NS15.ArticulatedSideDumpHopper_v1.0.1.zip) for a demo.

+The code to support articulated cars is done.
+It's in beta because I wanted to add articulated diesel loco supportas well, then got burnt out, then university started.
+So it's sidelined.

 For modders:

 Defining the car: